Cheam: Cheam Village

 Cheam Village is centred on the crossroads between Sutton, North Cheam, South Cheam and Ewell.

 It has a conservation area and a number of historic buildings dating back several centuries, including Nonsuch Mansion, the gabled Whitehall and Lumley Chapel, and a Georgian former rectory.

 The Cheam Village Conservation Area was designated in 1970 – it covers historic parkland, housing of varying styles and age and a mock Tudor shopping area with timber detailing and leaded-lights.
-The entrances to Cheam Park and Nonsuch Park with its historic mansion are approximately two hundred yards from the village centre crossroads.
+The entrances to Cheam Park and Nonsuch Park with its historic mansion are approximately 200 yard from the village centre crossroads.

 North Cheam

 North Cheam is centred 1 mi north, at the crossroads between Cheam Village and Worcester Park, Epsom and Morden.
-Victoria Junction is the centre of North Cheam.
-The area consists of a large Sainsbury's supermarket with adjoining Starbucks, a neighbouring park, a number of independent shops and restaurants, a 24-hour McDonald's drive-thru, a post office and a Costa Coffee.
-There are plans to redevelop the site of a vacant 1960s building at the North Cheam crossroad and expand commercial and residential buildings.
-St. Anthony's Hospital is a large private hospital in North Cheam.